aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Ubuntu/README.md

 * MySQL 5.7 (or MariaDB 10.3) (or higher)
 * PHP 7.3 (or higher)

-Additionally, LORIS requires the following package managers:
+Additionally, the following package manager are required to build LORIS:
 * NodeJS 8.0 (or higher)
 * composer